RohaanJohn/RohaanJohn/README.md

 ## - 8.
 MatPlotLibIt

-A Django Data Analysis Project powered by python's own Matplotlib library.
+A Data Analysis Project powered by python's own Matplotlib library.

 ## - 9.
 AlphaTrip
 AlphaTrip showcases various places in India.
 The dynamic website was deployed in railway.app.
 The database I use is PostgreSQL available within railway.app.